Canadian Model Danielle Knudson Gets Close With Melody De La Fe As Both Hit The Beach In Skimpy String Bikinis

 In this particular picture, Danielle presents a side profile, showing off her lean and athletic figure.
 Her pert posterior and flat stomach are shown in profile, leaving no doubt that the girl from the Great White North has an absolutely enviable physique.
 Wearing a skimpy red string bikini, Danielle shows off her curvaceous body and her sense of style all at once.
 Her platinum blonde tresses are caught by the wind, locks blowing freely in the ocean breeze.

 Melody de la Fe arrests attention in the candid selfie in her own way.
 Wearing a high-cut bikini bottom that reveals her toned thighs and slender hips — contributing to her hourglass silhouette — Melody holds her own aesthetic appeal.
-With both arms wrapped around Danielle, and sporting a broad and genuine smile on her face, one which reveals a perfect set of pearly white teeth, Melody is radiant as she poses for the picture.
+With both arms wrapped around Danielle and sporting a broad and genuine smile on her face — one which reveals a perfect set of pearly white teeth — Melody is radiant as she poses for the picture.

 Both women have chosen to accessorize with large sunglasses, with Danielle opting for what appears to be a pair of mirrored aviators while Melody rocks a pair of pink shades.

 In the caption of the photo, Danielle offers up a heartfelt tribute to Melody, who she applies the hashtag #bestfriend to.
 It’s clear that there is a great deal of warmth between the two, and not just from the balmy weather.
-It appears that the Canadian model’s fans and followers enjoyed the girl-power pairing as well, showering Danielle’s most recent Instagram share with over 3,000 likes in just over an hour of the image having gone live.
+It appears that the Canadian model’s fans and followers enjoyed the girl-power pairing as well, showering Danielle’s most recent Instagram share with over 3,000 likes in just over an hour after the image has gone live.

 The dangerous duo appear to be set for a reunion, according to a shout-out made by Danielle in the caption of the photo.
 Her @the.bikini.diaries account appears to be a shared travelogue — with plenty of sexy content — undertaken by the two lovely ladies.